Monstarrrr/Monstarrrr/README.md

 > 📧 **monstar.dev@protonmail.com**

-*_Kiwi Labs is a group of volunteer developers working on open source projects that aim to make the world a better place._
+*_Kiwi Labs is a group of volunteer developers working on open source projects that aim to make the world a more fair place._

 <br />
 <h3 align="left">Stats</h3>